 As far as we know, the market was formed by the Khmer people (originating in Cambodian) hundreds of years ago.
 Nowadays, it remains to be one of the largest trading hubs in the region.
 One of the things that I found most amusing was the floating petrol stations along the river banks.
 These are on-water convenient shops where boats can stop over to fill up on gas and stocks.
 I wonder how long it will take before 7-Eleven branch out and start setting up floating shops over here!

 After roughly 30 minutes, I finally arrived at the market, which from far away, looked like an ordinary group of fishing boats floating together.
 However, when you get closer, you can get a feel for the busy trading activities that occur over here, just like other Vietnamese markets.
 The locals here sell not only fruits but also many products such as food, veggies and even lottery tickets.

-I traveled to the Cai Rang floating market in off peak season, so i managed to see most of the main attractions in a relatively short amount of time.
+I traveled to the Cai Rang floating market in the off-peak season, so I managed to see most of the main attractions in a relatively short amount of time.
 In total, the trip took me an hour and a half, but if you have more time, there are boats designated to take you to fruit gardens along the river banks where you can try the local specialties.
 As I slowly drifted away from the market, I glanced back at the local kids having fun on the boats and wondered what it would be like to grow up in this environment.
 For many years these young people may not have known any other life, other than life on a boat.
-Because of this it may prove difficult to break the mould and move to another lifestyle in their years ahead.
+Because of this, it may prove difficult to break the mold and move to another lifestyle in their years ahead.

-Cai Rang floating market is definitely a must-visit destination but getting there and being able to immerse into an authentic floating market experience could be a real challenge for any travellers.
-I highly recommend Inspitrip, a platform connecting travellers to local guides who can take care of all travellers’ concerns; and offer them only the most local experience they can.
+Cai Rang floating market is definitely a must-visit destination but getting there and being able to immerse into an authentic floating market experience could be a real challenge for many travelers.
+I highly recommend Inspitrip, a platform connecting travelers to local guides who can take care of all travelers’ concerns; and offer them only the most local experience they can.